Weller Pottery

 In 1872, Samuel A. Weller founded Weller Pottery in Fultonham, Ohio, United States.
 Originally, his business consisted of a small cabin and one beehive kiln, and Weller produced flower pots, bowls, crocks, and vases.
 By 1905, Weller Pottery was the largest pottery in the country.
 It mass-produced art pottery until about 1920, and it produced commercial lines until the pottery closed in 1948.

 Early period, 1872−1910

-In 1872, when Samuel Augustus Weller (1851−1925) was 21, he established and operated a one-man pottery in Fultonham in Muskingum County, Ohio.
+In 1872, when Samuel A. Weller (1851−1925) was 21, he established and operated a one-man pottery in Fultonham in Muskingum County, Ohio.
 Between 1882−1890, he had expanded to Zanesville, with a factory on Pierce Street along the river.
 In 1893 he saw William Long's Lonhuda ware at the Chicago World's Fair, and Long joined Weller to produce this faience-glazed pottery line.
 When Long left Weller's employ after less than a year, Weller renamed the faience line Louwelsa after his daughter Louisa, who had been born in 1896.